niallbee/capstone/guides/day-3/guide-5-jenkins-pipeline.md

 Combining the hostname, project, and target image name gives you the full image path to use for tagging: `gcr.io/my-project/web-site`.

-Add the following line to tag your image appropriately.
+Add the following line to tag your image appropriately (still inside of the shell command).

 ```
 docker tag flask-web-app:1.0 eu.gcr.io/PROJECT-ID/flask-web-app:1.0